punithareddy29/-Efficient-Expression-Placement-through-Lazy-Code-Motion-in-LLVM/Readme/Readme on how to run.txt

 The implementation leverages LLVM's C++ APIs and integrates with its New Pass Manager (NPM) via a dynamically loaded plugin.

 Install LLVM 17.0.6 if not installed yet.(follow the instruction as per the (Installing LLVM 17.0.6.txt) file uploaded in the same directory)
-In the VM, Move the folder Vinod_Punitha to the desktop.
+In the VM, Move the folder Project to the desktop.

 # First, go back to the project root directory
-cd ~/Desktop/Vinodh_Punitha/
+cd ~/Desktop/Project/

 # Remove any existing build directory to start fresh
 rm -rf build